fawazshohiebar/pavilion/content/collections/pages/en/parking-information.md

           tag: h2
           uppercase: false
         description: |-
-          Standard Parking is available at ADNEC Car Park A, B, D & E for AED 20.
+          Standard Parking is available at ADNEC Car Parks A and B for AED 20.
           Parking is on a first-come, first-served basis – we recommend arriving early.

-          **Price:** AED 20 per vehicle (pay onsite) **ADIHEX Entrance Tickets:** Not included – tickets must be purchased separately
+          **Price:** AED 20 per vehicle (pay onsite) or buy online to save the hassle by clicking below.
+          **ADIHEX Entrance Tickets:** Not included – tickets must be purchased separately

           Please review the parking <a href="https://www.adnec.ae/en/terms-and-conditions" target="_blank">General Terms & Conditions</a> before your visit.